deegitalbe/laravel-trustup-io-auth-client/README.md

 namespace App\Http\Resources;

 use Deegitalbe\LaravelTrustupIoAuthClient\Resources\TrustupUserResource;
-use Deegitalbe\LaravelTrustupIoAuthClient\Resources\TrustupUserRelatedResource;
+use Deegitalbe\LaravelTrustupIoExternalModelRelations\Resources\ExternalModelRelatedResource;

-class PostResource extends TrustupUserRelatedResource {
+class PostResource extends ExternalModelRelatedResource {
     /**
      * Transform the resource into an array.